 Season two begins with Piper serving time in the SHU for attacking Pennsatucky, but in real life, Kerman never had solitary confinement.
 She did, however, testify before the Senate earlier this year on behalf of eliminating the use of solitary as punishment.

 Want more Orange Is the New Black?
-Find out how every inmate landed behind bars , find out what would land you in Litchfield , see Piper's road to becoming a badass , and check out why season two might be better than season one!
+Find out how every inmate landed behind bars , find out what would land you in Litchfield , see Piper's road to becoming a badass , and get all the details we have about season four .

 — Additional reporting by Shannon Vestal